d0tTino/UME/docs/API_REFERENCE.md

 # API Reference

 This document summarizes the HTTP routes exposed by the UME FastAPI application.
-All endpoints require a `Bearer` token provided in the `Authorization` header.
+Acquire a token from `/token` using the OAuth2 password flow and include it as a `Bearer` token in the `Authorization` header.
+Tokens expire after `UME_OAUTH_TTL` seconds.

 ## Endpoints